modir/using-laminas-framework-book/version2/docs/doctrine.md

 4 rows in set (0.00 sec)
 ~~~

-T> Also consider using *database migrations* for initializing database schema.
+> Also consider using *database migrations* for initializing database schema.
 For additional
-T> info about migrations, please refer to [Database Migrations](#migrations) chapter.
+> info about migrations, please refer to [Database Migrations](#migrations) chapter.

 ## Integrating Doctrine ORM with Laminas Framework